AbdoSaba/Theory-of-Computation-Practical-Exam-/README.md

 - This approach is practical for small strings and simple grammars due to exponential complexity.
 - It does not handle infinite recursion or left-recursive grammars efficiently.

-##### Summary:

-The program manually explores all derivations of the input string in the CFG to detect ambiguity, illustrating the concept of ambiguous grammars and parse trees without relying on external parsing libraries.